kushieda-minori/vc_file_grouper/README.md

 If you are just going to be updating Wiki information, or for your own use/curiosity, you would specify the command as: `vc_file_grouper path/to/vc/data`

-If you will also be updating discord Bot information, then you would specify the command as: `vc_file_grouper path/to/vc/data path/to/bot/data`

 For a list of all command line options, use the `-help` flag.

 ## Windows